 It is hydro-electric project constructed on the river Krishna.

 It is the first Independent Power Producer (IPP) project after the Government of India liberalized the power policy by inviting private sector participation for setting up hydropower project on “BOO” basis.
 It is located in Kinnaur district of Himachal Pradesh.
 It is the largest private hydro-electric project and has been built by Jaypee group.
-It is located on Baspa river, a tributary of Satluj.
+It is located on Baspa River, a tributary of Satluj.

 It is a joint venture of the governments of Punjab, Haryana and Rajasthan.
 It consists of two units: (i) Beas-Sutlej Link and (ii) Beas Dam at Pong.
 The project links the Beas and the Sutlej rivers in Punjab through 38.4 km of hills and valleys.
 The waters of the Beas were poured into the mighty Sutlej river on July 10, 1977 at the first-ever man-made confluence of the two major rivers at Slapper in Himachal in a mighty bid to augment the water resources of the Gobind Sagar Lake of the Bhakra-complex.
 This completed the Rs 380- crore dream which was realised in a period of only 12 years.

 Bhadra Reservoir Project across the river Bhadra is in Karnataka.

 Project (Himachal Pradesh) Largest multipurpose project in India and the highest straight gravity dam in the world (225.5 m high) on the river Sutlej.